wendycheang/Resume/docker/README.md

 When running mongo in a docker container for the first time (ie building the image), you must run to load the information Once that command is run once, there is no need to run the command again since the data will live in the `../database/data` folder.

-`docker exec -i <container-id> sh -c 'mongorestore --username <username> --password <password> --authenticationDatabase admin --verbose /dump`
+`docker exec -i mongo sh -c 'mongorestore --username <username> --password <password> --authenticationDatabase admin --verbose /db-dump`

 This command also lives in `../database/dump/import.sh` (though it needs modifying)